Gjelina's Spicy Sweet Pickles

 • In a small stainless saucepan, toast the seeds over medium heat until very fragrant but not burning.

-• In whatever container you plan to store the pickles in, add half of the of the garlic and dill.
+• In whatever container you plan to store the pickles, add a pepper (if using), and half each of the garlic, dill, and cucumbers.
+Repeat and layer the rest of the ingredients.

 Related Posts